mapbender/mapbender-documentation/en/backend/applications/layouts.rst

 Delete
 ======
-Removes an element from both front- and backend.
+Removes an element from both the front- and backend.